 Embedded video sharing for free

-A great zero cost option is to take advantage of video sharing sites such as Google Video, YouTube, MetaCafé or Vimeo to embed video content in your website.
+A great zero cost option is to take advantage of video sharing sites such as Google Video, YouTube, MetaCafé or Vimeo to embed video content on your website.
 They encode your video into their respective versions of the Flash format, before making it available within their online community.
-They also provide a piece of HTML code which you can add to your own website, allowing you to ‘embed’ the video.
-The portion of your web page that appears to contain your video, is essentially ‘pointing’ to hosts site.
-Apart from being free, the main benefit of using the video sharing sites, is that you do not have to worry about hosting the video yourself and there is no limit to how many people download your video.
-The size and power of the hosts servers means that the service works well, the video streams smoothly with a good connection with rarely any buffering.
-However, the quality can often be disappointing.
-Also the hosts have complete control over the distribution of your video and they retain the right to remove your video without explanation.
+They also provide a piece of HTML code which you can add to your website, allowing you to ‘embed’ the video.
+The portion of your web page that appears to contain your video is primarily ‘pointing’ to hosts site.
+Apart from being free, the main benefit of using the video sharing sites is that you do not have to worry about hosting the video yourself and there is no limit to how many people download your video.
+The size and power of the hosts’ servers mean that the service works well, the video streams smoothly with a good connection with rarely any buffering.
+However, quality can often be disappointing.
+Also, the hosts have complete control over the distribution of your video, and they retain the right to remove your video without explanation.

 Paid for embedded video

 If you have a budget for the distribution of your video, then a good option is to pay a specialist company to host your video for you.
 This works in a very similar way to the free services outlined above, in the sense that you provide a copy of your film, which they upload onto their servers.
-You are then provided with some HTML code to include in your website.
+You are then presented with some HTML code to include in your website.
 When you pay, you get far more control over the quality.
-We can give you expert advice on the optimum size of video to ensure that it streams properly at the highest possible resolution.
-You have control and as a paying customer you have a comeback if there are any technical problems.
+We can give you expert advice on the optimum size of the video to ensure that it streams correctly at the highest possible resolution.
+You have control, and as a paying customer, you have a comeback if there are any technical problems.